eymenefealtun/eymenefealtun/README.md

 ### Hi there I'm Eymen👋
-- 🔭 I'm currently learning C#, and working on Management Information Systems
+- 🔭 I'm currently learning C#
 - 👯 open to collaborating on Projects